bacpack-system/bacpack-system.github.io/docs/architecture.md

 #### Packager

 Packager is a tool for building Packages and Apps.
 It takes a Package Context as an input.
+It supports both CMake and Meson build systems for building Packages.

 Both `build-package` and `build-app` commands build Package or App specified in Package Context in a Docker container based on existing Docker image built by `build-image` command, create a zip